ryuuji06/cat-dog-classif/README.md

 In this test, I implemented a simple binary image classification system with a convolutional neural network (CNN), in order to classify an input image as `cat` or `dog`.

 This code was inpired by the Keras tutorial [1], and the training is performed with the dataset [2].
-The model used is a simplified ResNet [3], with separable convolutions [4].
+The model used is a simplified ResNet [3], with separable convolutions [4] (actually, now I guess this is an Xception, I'm still learning about networks for image classification stuff).

 ## References